 The CIOCD promotes national and international clinical and research collaboration among OCD experts, and advancement of scientific research designed to inform best practice specialized treatment.
-Research supported by the CIOCD focuses on improvement in accessibility of timely specialized treatments for OCD and related disorders throughout the lifespan and on specialized interventions to improve rates of recovery for as many patients as possible.
+Research supported by the CIOCD focuses on improvement in accessibility of timely evidence based specialized treatments for OCD and related disorders throughout the lifespan and on specialized interventions to improve rates of recovery for as many patients as possible.
 Ongoing research and recent publications by CIOCD committee members are available on request.
-Enclosed below are illustrative references published by the CIOCD International Accreditation Task Force (please see Accreditation page of this website).
+Enclosed below are select publications in this field, some by the CIOCD International OCD Task Force (ATF*) and others in which CIOCD had no involvement.

 *Sookman, D., & Fineberg, N. (2015).
 Specialized Psychological and Pharmacological Treatments for Obsessive-Compulsive Disorder throughout the lifespan: A special series by the Accreditation Task Force (ATF) of The Canadian Institute for Obsessive Compulsive Disorders (CIOCD, www.ciocd.ca), Psychiatry Research, 227, 74-77.

 Taylor, S., McKay, D., Miguel, E., De Mathis, M., Andrade, C., Ahuja, N., Sookman, D., Jun Soo Kwon, JS., Huh, MG., Riemann, BC., Cottraux, J., O’Connor,K., Hale, L., Abramowitz, J. Fontenelle, Leonardo F., Storch, E. (2014).
 Musical obsessions: A comprehensive review of neglected clinical phenomena.
 Journal of Anxiety Disorders, 28, 580-58.